-- In order to protect the modules against electrostatic discharge when working on control cabinets (or junction boxes), the operating personnel must remove electrostatic discharge before opening junction boxes or control cabinets and before touching the gateway. - The gateway is snapped onto a DIN rail within a control cabinet or junction box.
-The control cabinet/box must meet the requirements of EN/IEC 60950-1:2001 in terms of fire protection shielding. - The device must not be opened or modified.
+- In order to protect the modules against electrostatic discharge when working on control cabinets (or junction boxes), the operating personnel must remove electrostatic discharge before opening junction boxes or control cabinets and before touching the gateway. - The AWIN GW100 rev.2 is snapped onto a standard rail within a control cabinet or switch box.
+Power is supplied via power plug.
+The control cabinet or switch box must comply with the specifications of EN 60950-1:2001 with respect to fire enclosure.
+For power supply requirements refer to document 3BNP103003D3 Specific Conditions Of Use. - The device must not be opened or modified.
 Do not repair the device yourself; replace it with an equivalent device.
 Repairs may only be carried out by ABB.
-The manufacturer is not liable for damage resulting from violation. - The IP20 degree of protection (EN/IEC 60529) of the device is intended for use in a clean and dry environment.
-The device must not be subject to any strain or load, which exceeds the limits described. - In the electrical system of the building, a 2-pos. disconnecting device must be provided to isolate the equipment from the supply circuit.
+The manufacturer is not liable for damage resulting from violation. - The IP20 degree of protection (EN 60529) of the device is intended for a clean and dry environment.
+Do not subject the device to any load that exceeds the prescribed limits. - To avoid electromagnetic interference, this product should not be installed or used in residential environments.